Sangohe/multilabel_rx/README.md

 #### Results folder structure

-Depending on the process being executed, a new subdirectory will be created within `results` with a unique identifier (uid) for the experiment and a description given by the user, e.g. `uid-network-dataset`.
+Depending on the process being executed, a new subdirectory will be created within `results` with an unique identifier (uid) for the experiment and a description given by the user, e.g. `uid-network-dataset`.
 The structure for each subdirectory looks something like

 ```
 📦DeepSars_multilabel_rx